Ocean and Air Shipping from the US to Italy

 - The airport’s freight terminal is known as Cargo City

-Why Ship From the US to Italy With Shipa Freight?
+Ocean and Air Shipping From the US to Italy: Why Shipa Freight?

 Shipa Freight is a forwarder with a big difference.
 Aside from the fact that we’re equally at home handling ocean or air freight shipping for our commercial customers, we’re also a digital-first, online-only enterprise.